stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 }
 ```

-JSON requires 56 bytes to represent a very simple user object, instead using MessagePack it becomes only 38 bytes (compression ratio 1.47, it yields a space saving of 32%), see below the output of serializazion process of the above JSON:
+JSON requires 56 bytes to represent a very simple user object, while MessagePack only needs 38 bytes (compression ratio 1.47, yielding a 32% saving in size).
+See below the output of the serialization process for the above JSON:

 ```
 83 a2 69 64 04 a8 69 73 41 63 74 69 76 65 c3 a8 66 75 6c 6c 6e 61 6d 65 ad 48 6f 6d 65 72 20 53 69 6d 70 73 6f 6e
 ```

-We can comprehend how MessagePack serialization works reading the [official specification](https://github.com/msgpack/msgpack/blob/master/spec.md).
-Inter alia, we can split the previous hexadecimal representation to emphasize and explain data types as follows:
+We can see how MessagePack serialization works by reading the [official specification](https://github.com/msgpack/msgpack/blob/master/spec.md).
+Also, we can split the previous hexadecimal representation to emphasize and explain data types as follows:

 ```sql
 83                                          // 3-element map